Z3TA/webide/README.txt

 3. Navigate to the folder this file is located in via the command prompt: cd path\to\jzedit

-4. Install the dependencies by typing "npm install" and hit enter in the command prompt.
+4. Install the dependencies by typing `npm install` and hit enter in the command prompt.

 4.5.
 If the npm install fails you probably need to install build dependencies for Windows!
 Easiest method is to open a command prompt (Click on start menu => run, then type "cmd.exe")